Inklingo

 NounB1General

-Use 'vera' to refer to the edge or bank of a river or lake, often implying a path or area alongside it.
+Use 'vera' to describe the edge or bank of a river or lake, often implying a path or side.

 A close-up view of the distinct boundary between a lush green grassy field and the calm, clear blue water of a pond or river.